datahelix-consulting/customer-management-api/docs/adrs/00_Decision_to_use_ADRs.md

-# 1. Decision to Use Flyway for Database Migrations
+# 0. Decision to Use Architectural Design Records

 ## Status